 Turmeric is found to be one of the essential ingredients in the treatment of cough.
 Turmeric is filled with antioxidants and contains a compound called curcumin.

-The curcumin helps in dissolving the mucus and thus relieves from chest congestion.
+The curcumin helps in dissolving the mucus and thus relieves chest congestion.
 It also has healing properties that can kill bacteria and treat wet cough.

 Because of the antiviral and antibacterial properties of turmeric, it helps in fighting against infection.